H3LLKY4T/shunmap/README.md

-# Shunmap Web Scanner
+# Shenmap Web Scanner

-Shunmap Web Scanner is a web-based tool for performing Nmap scans.
+Shenmap Web Scanner is a web-based tool for performing Nmap scans.
 It allows users to enter a target URL or IP address, select various scan options, and view the results directly in the browser.
 The tool is optimized for both desktop and mobile use.

 ## Features